Alex Bregman Preview, Player Props: Astros vs. Padres

-Alex Bregman -- with a slugging percentage of .581 in his past 10 games, including one home run -- will be in action for the Houston Astros versus the San Diego Padres, with Blake Snell on the hill, on September 8 at 8:10 PM ET.
+Alex Bregman -- with a slugging percentage of .535 in his past 10 games, including one home run -- will be in action for the Houston Astros against the San Diego Padres, with Seth Lugo on the hill, on September 9 at 7:10 PM ET.

-He had two hits (going 2-for-5 with a double) in his last game against the Rangers.
+He had a one-hit performance in his previous game (1-for-4) against the Padres.

 Alex Bregman Game Info & Props vs. the Padres